androidx/androidx/docs/api_guidelines/modules.md

     *   virtualenv will automatically .gitignore itself, but you may want to to remove it anyway.

+Note: if the module you are creating is an application (not a library), such as you might want for integration-tests, edit the project's `build.gradle` file and replace the plugin `id("com.android.library")` with `id("com.android.application")`.
+This allows you to run activities in that module from within Android Studio.

 #### Common sub-feature names {#module-naming-subfeature}

 *   `-testing` for an artifact intended to be used while testing usages of your